bhrt-sharma/Semantic-Textual-Similarity/README.md

   http://www.statmt.org/wmt08/shared-evaluation-task.html
   734 pairs of sentences.

-The sentence pairs have been manually tagged with a number from 0 to 5,
+The sentence pairs have been manually tagged with a number from 0 to 5.

+The Kaggle Notebook link is [this](https://www.kaggle.com/bhrt97/semantic-textual-similarity-nlp)